divolte/divolte-collector/docs/configuration.rst

 divolte.hdfs.simple_rolling_file_strategy.sync_file_after_duration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 :Description:
-  If less than sync_file_after_records records have been flushed, issue a hsync when this amount of time passes, regardless of how much data was written.
+  Issue a hsync at least when this amount of time passes, regardless of how much data was written to a file.
 :Default:
   30 seconds
 :Example: